 Working as a team with Hannah it was great to be involved in such a lovely wedding.
 Madeline and Javi filled their day with personal touches, the wedding party arrived at The Royal Inn on the Park on red London buses and were greeted with plates of Spanish tapas from Javi’s home country of Spain.
 The family speeches were in both English and Spanish and were followed by traditional pub fish and chips.
 The function room at the pub was decorated like a very cool 50s school prom with strings of paper tassels and coloured balloons.
 Guests were invited to decorate themselves with a temporary tattoo bar, and Madeline and Javi’s friends sneakily surprised them with a shower of gold glitter burst from a glitter canon on the dance floor.
 It was a beautiful, sentimental day that ended with a brilliantly fun party.

-If you are planning a London pub wedding be sure to check out my portfolio of images from Sam & Laura’s wedding at The Camberwell Arms.
+If you are planning a London pub wedding be sure to check out my portfolio of images from other pub weddings that I have photographed..
 You can find my prices here, and enquire about my availability by contacting me here.

 Scroll down to see all the images and credits.